draganradu/vinyl-ducky-nl/README.md

 # vinyl-ducky-nl
-the repo for the CI/CD
+This repo is linked to the CI/CD everithing in master gets deployed